catherineisonline/edgy/README.md

 ## License  <a id="license"></a>

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/catherineisonline/travel-with-catherine/blob/main/LICENSE) file for details.
-You free to use this project in your portfolio.
+You are free to use this project in your portfolio.